molily/molily.de/_testing-angular/debugging-tests.md

 console.log(exampleObject);
 ```

-It is important to know that the rendering happens asynchronously and lazy.
+It is important to know that the rendering happens asynchronously.
 If you change the object shortly after, you might see the changed object, not the object at the time of the `console.log` call.

 ```typescript
 const exampleObject = { name: 'Usagi Tsukino' };